Find out about how firms should handle complaints during coronavirus.

 - sending timely holding responses to those complainants in 2. where their complaints cannot be resolved promptly.

-Where firms choose to carry out complaint handling from a workplace, rather than through homeworking, they will need to ensure they follow the relevant guidance for working safely during coronavirus (COVID-19), which differs for England, Wales, Scotland, and Northern Ireland.
-Firms should also adapt to any guidance or requirements that may affect the local area (as happened recently in Leicester).
+Where firms choose to carry out complaint handling from a workplace, rather than through homeworking, they will need to ensure they follow the relevant guidance for working safely during coronavirus, which differs for England, Wales, Scotland, and Northern Ireland.
+Firms should also adapt to any guidance or requirements that may affect the local area.

 Firms should also be mindful that we expect them to cooperate with the Ombudsman Service on any complaints which it is considering, and respond to requests for information in a timely fashion, as required by DISP 1.4.4.
 For information about changes to complaint reporting and publication requirements during coronavirus, please refer to our statement on temporary measures for firms submitting regulatory returns.